Is a HubSpot CRM Right for Me? 7 Questions to ConsiderAugust 9, 2019

 How complex are your sales processes?

-Generally, the more complex the sales process gets, HubSpot (at this version) may not be the best CRM solution for you.
-The caveat being how you answer questions one and two.
+Generally, the more complex the sales process gets, the more time you need to put into your B2B CRM strategy.
 If your organization struggles with CRM adoption and aligning your sales and marketing team around consistent processes – HubSpot’s CRM is a great entry point to building your sales and marketing data muscle.

 What kind of support and training do you need?